LambdaSchool/ios-module-project-objc-fundamentals-i/README.md

 # Step 3

-* Create a for loop to iterate over each agent and determine the total amount of compromised agents (can use a traditional for loop or a for-in fast enumeration).
+* Create a for loop to iterate over each agent and determine the total amount of compromised agents (can use a traditional for loop or a for-in fast enumeration). -done
-* Print a message revealing the total number of compromised agents.
+* Print a message revealing the total number of compromised agents. -done

 # Step 4